Sumer26/first-project/project1.md

 # Hello
-THis is a new project for git tutorial
+This is a new project for git tutorial.
+Yellow
+pink
+red
+cyan
+among us is an imposter.